QuiltMC/developer-wiki/wiki/libraries/loom/markdown/provided_javadoc.md

 ## Setup

-Create a key-value field in the top-level object of the `quilt.mod.json`, named `loom:provided_javadoc`.
-The value should be the path and name to the Tiny file.
+Create a key-value field in the `quilt_loom` object of the `quilt.mod.json`, named `provided_javadoc_path`.
+The value should be the path to the Tiny file.

 ```json
 {